What is Sort in Excel?

 Now I want to sort them based on the Country column from A to Z.

-Step 7: Final SORT dialogue box should look like this.
+- Step 7: Final SORT of dialogue box should look like this.

 Previously I sorted the data country-wise.
 Assume I want to sort the data Segment-wise, Product-wise, and Units sold from largest to smallest.
 This requires multi-level sorting.

-Step 8: by default, Order will be from Smallest to Largest.
+- Step 8: by default, the Order will be from Smallest to Largest.
 Under Order click on the dropdown list and select Largest to Smallest.

 Firstly, it will sort the data based on the Segment column then will sort by Product and finally by Units sold (largest to smallest).

-Step 5: From the second layer select Date header.
+- Step 5: From the second layer select the Date header.

 Click on OK to sort.

 - We need to select the entire to sort.
 Otherwise, left out columns will be as it is.

 - Make sure my data has a headers check has selected to sort the data.